About the Frelinghuysen Morris House & Studio

 In 1929, George L.K.
-Morris traveled to Paris and studied with Fernand Leger and Amedee Ozenfant in Ozenfants's Le Corbusier designed studio.
+Morris traveled to Paris and studied with Fernand Leger and Amedee Ozenfant in their Academie Moderne.
+He was inspired by Ozenfants's Le Corbusier designed private studio and apartment.
 On his return to America, Morris wanted to duplicate the white-stucco walled, notched roof, open-spaced studio.
-In 1930, with the help of Boston architect and Yale classmate George Sanderson, he designed and built his studio on a portion of his parents' Lenox, Massachusetts estate, "Brookhurst."
-It was the first Modern structure to be built in New England.
-The Wadsworth Athenaeum's Avery Memorial Building and the Gropius House in Lexington, Massachusetts were built several years later.
+In 1931, with the help of Boston architect and Yale classmate George Sanderson, he designed and built his studio on a portion of his parents' Lenox, Massachusetts estate, "Brookhurst."
+It was the first modern structure to be built in New England.
+The Wadsworth Athenaeum's Avery Memorial Building and the Gropius House in Lincoln, Massachusetts were built several years later.

 In 1941, now married to artist and singer Suzy Frelinghuysen, Morris chose a local architect, John Butler Swann to design a house which would be integrated into the existing studio.
 Swann admired Modernism and had spent time in the indigenous buildings of Arizona and New Mexico.
 A two story stucco and glass block house with a colorful mural by Morris connecting the house and garage was built.
 Cost overruns forced Morris to consign a Picasso, "The Poet", for sale.
 Peggy Guggenheim bought it for $4,500 and jump-started her museum in Venice.